Ysurac/openmptcprouter-feeds/omr-quota/docs/dev-guide.md

 for a while) would otherwise re-anchor on a reading from before the gap, while vnstat has had all that time to record the same traffic itself — counting it twice.

+The `<id>` in the file name is not decoration.
+"Has the sample changed" is the only flush signal there is, and two quotas metering one device do not necessarily read the same sample: a section with a `begindate` sums daily buckets from that date, one without reads the month bucket.
+While they shared a single `live.<dev>`, each poll saw a "changed" sample, re-anchored on the *other* daemon's last reading and returned one poll interval of traffic instead of everything since the flush — the very blindness the correction exists to remove. `test_004` case 079b interleaves two such quotas over one device and fails the moment the state is shared again.

 The delta is only added when the vnstat sample is complete (see above): with no reference to add it to, a delta measures nothing.
 An interface whose device is